PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - It should take 5-10 minutes for terraform to finish deploying all resources

-- When complete, you will see a list of outputs.
-Copy these locally so you can reference them in later steps
+- When complete, you will see a list of outputs. **Copy these locally so you can reference them in later steps**

+- One of these outputs is a dynamically generated student username and password for accessing Panorama later.

 - If you do get an error, first try to run `terraform apply` again to finish update of any pending resources.
 Notify lab instructor if there are still issues.